OpenAgenda/oa-public/agenda-portal/README.md

  * **inputType**: 'radio' for single selection or 'checkbox' for multiple selection
  * **name**: possible values are 'attendanceMode', 'relative' or any additional fields of discrete type (radio, checkbox, select...)
+ * **pageSize**: 10 by default.
+Number of values to display by default and per subsequent load.
+If more than `pageSize` values exist, a "Load more options" is displayed to load following values

 ###### Additional fields